Dr. Alfredo Pavlovsky, a doctor in Buenos Aires, Argentina, distinguishes two types of hemophilia in his lab – A and B.

 As a scientist working in gene therapy, Ying Poi has seen the many advancements of hemophilia treatments firsthand.

-The first recombinant FIX products are approved by the US Food and Drug Administration (FDA) and European Medicines Agency (EMA) to treat hemophilia B, leading the way for prophylactic treatment, which dramatically improve patients’ lives.
+The first recombinant Factor IX products are approved by the US Food and Drug Administration (FDA) and European Medicines Agency (EMA) to treat hemophilia B, leading the way for prophylactic treatment, which dramatically improve patients’ lives.

 Hemophilia patient life expectancy improves to 67 years old.

-The first recombinant FIX products are approved by the US Food and Drug Administration (FDA) and European Medicines Agency (EMA) to treat hemophilia B, leading the way for prophylactic treatment, which dramatically improve patients’ lives.
+The first recombinant Factor IX products are approved by the US Food and Drug Administration (FDA) and European Medicines Agency (EMA) to treat hemophilia B, leading the way for prophylactic treatment, which dramatically improve patients’ lives.

 Hemophilia patient life expectancy improves to 67 years old.